 As a MINI person, I did love the Jubilee commemorative flag with a shiny MINI in the middle of it.
 I don’t understand it.
 2012 is Mini’s 55th anniversary.
 I want one.
 Maybe it’s just part of what all British or British-connected companies did this year in issuing Jubilee editions or commemorative stuff.
 I really want one.
 I just wouldn’t put it on an already overloaded living room wall.

-The history of tacky décor is a long and honourable one on Corrie Street, starting with Hilda Ogden’s wallpaper “muriel” and the plaster ducks.
-And the Duckworths climbed new heights of tackiness with the stone cladding followed by “The Old Rectory” name plaque.
-Then, presumably wanting to surround themselves fully in the experience of hideousness, they put up the wallpaper.
+The Duckworths climbed new heights of exterior tackiness with the stone cladding, followed by “The Old Rectory” name plaque.
+Then, presumably wanting to surround themselves fully in the experience of hideousness, inside and out, they put up the wallpaper.

 Vera would be proud of what Tyrone and Kirsty have done.
 And I guess I can take solace in the thought that, as long as that wallpaper stays up, a bit of Vera and Jack will always be with us.